jbcodeforce/jbcodeforce.github.io/docs/techno/integration/cp4i.md

     `Operators > OperatorHub > Integration & Delivery > IBM Cloud Pak for Integration operator`.

-The first four steps are done by cluster administrator, while developer or solution administrator deploys operator runtimes.
+The first four steps are done by cluster administrator, while developer or solution administrator deploys operator runtimes and define operands.

 If the operators are installed at namespace scope, each namespace effectively behaves as a different tenant.

-All IBM Cloud Paks installed in a cluster must be installed in the same mode.
+All IBM Cloud Paks installed in a cluster must be installed in the same mode, we cannot mix cross namespaces or within a namespace.

 When Cloud Pak for Integration is installed in the **All namespaces** (the operator is installed in `openshift-operators`), there can be only **one Platform Navigator** per cluster, and all Cloud Pak instances are owned by that Platform Navigator.

-A single instance of IBM Cloud Pak foundational services is installed in the ibm-common-services namespace if the foundational services operator is not already installed on the cluster.
+A single instance of IBM Cloud Pak foundational services is installed in the `ibm-common-services` namespace if the foundational services operator is not already installed on the cluster.

 Operators need a small set of cluster level permissions to allow manipulation of resources defined at cluster scope, such as reading Custom Resource Definitions.